carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 Conda is an open source package and environment management system that runs on Windows, macOS and Linux.
 * Conda can quickly install, run, and update packages and their dependencies.
-* Conda can create, save, load, and switche between project specific software environments on your local computer.
+* Conda can create, save, load, and switch between project specific software environments on your local computer.
 * Although Conda was created for Python programs, Conda can package and distribute software for any language such as R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN.

-Conda as a package manager that helps you find and install packages.
-If you need a package that requires a different version of Python, you do not need to switch to a different environment manager, because conda is also an environment manager.
+Conda as a *package manager* helps you find and install packages.
+If you need a package that requires a different version of Python, you do not need to switch to a different environment manager, because Conda is also an *environment manager*.
 With just a few commands, you can set up a totally separate environment to run that different version of Python, while continuing to run your usual version of Python in your normal environment.

 ## Installing Conda